-Changing the way you pay your premium.
-If you decide to change the way you pay your monthly premium to Social Security Deduction (SSA), please go to www.priorityhealth.com/medicare/once-you-enroll/plan-administration/pay-your-premium/ssa-deduction.
+Changing the way you pay your Part D late enrollment penalty.
+If you decide to change the option by which you pay your monthly Part D late enrollment penalty to Social Security Deduction (SSA), please go to www.priorityhealth.com/medicare/once-you-enroll/plan-administration/pay-your-premium/ssa-deduction.
 It could take up to three months to take effect.
-While we are processing your request for this payment change, you are responsible for making sure that your monthly premium is paid on time.
+While we are processing your request for this payment change, you are responsible for making sure that your monthly Part D late enrollment penalty is paid on time.
 You will receive a mailed invoice until SSA officially accepts the SSA deduction request.
 At that time, you will receive a letter confirming this change.
 You likely selected a payment option on your enrollment form, but if you did not, you will receive a monthly invoice by mail.
 If you would like to change your payment method, you can do so at any time.

-What to do if you are having trouble paying your monthly premium

-Your monthly premium is due in our office by the first of the month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the first of the month.
-If we have not received your premium payment by the first of the month, we may send you a notice telling you that your Optional Supplemental Benefits and/or Medical and Prescription coverage will end if we do not receive your premium within 90 days.
+What to do if you are having trouble paying your monthly Part D late enrollment penalty telling you that your Optional Supplemental Benefits and/or Medical and Prescription coverage will end if we do not receive your premium within 90 days.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.